bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 Relying parties can be a valuable target for attackers to impersonate valid users or gain valuable information about them.
 If relying parties do not check the validity of the information they receive, attackers can gain access to the various services that users are logging in to.

 If all of these checks are performed properly, the compromise of a single relying party does not threaten the rest of the network.
-This is in contrast to systems with individual credentials at each site, where the theft of a user's password from one site often leads to the compromise of other sites in the network due to password reuse.
+This is in contrast to systems with individual authenticators at each site, where the theft of a user's password from one site often leads to the compromise of other sites in the network due to password reuse.

 #### 3.2.
 General Guidance